Solar Heating System - Version 4

 There are links to the other, more sophisticated Versions of our Solar heating systems at the bottom of this page.

 We think that a reasonably adaptable person could build this Version 4 system just from the descriptions above.
+I certainly built the entire house and heating system in 1974, and it worked excellently.
 All sorts of improvisations might occur to the constructor, to use locally available materials (like the surplus radiators we used) to assemble the system.
 Even though we own the invention and the design, we would let people make single systems based on the above descriptions for their own homes.
 We would NOT permit contractors to build multiple installations without specific written agreements regarding them.

 A GREAT consideration in Version 4's final cost is the "handiness" of the homeowner.
 A creative and handy individual could improvise and construct a lot of the assemblies and structures, possibly even using surplus parts and materials.
 In such case, the total cost could be QUITE low!
 On the other hand, if all of the assemblies would be built of list price materials by union craftsmen, the total cost could be substantial!